 Even kids can run afoul of the law.
-Once this happens and a child enters the criminal justice system, they may be deemed a "juvenile delinquent."
-Juvenile delinquents are minors, usually defined as being between the ages of 10 and 18, who have committed some act that violates the law.
-Read on to learn about different types of delinquent acts as well as how to detect and prevent juvenile delinquency.
+Once a child enters the criminal justice system, they may be deemed a "juvenile delinquent."
+Juvenile delinquents are minors (under 18 years old) who've committed law violations.
+This article talks about the different delinquent acts and ways to detect and prevent juvenile delinquency.

 Defining Delinquent Acts

 Offenses committed by juveniles aren't called "crimes" as they are for adults.
-Rather, crimes committed by minors are called "delinquent acts."
-Instead of a trial, the juvenile has an "adjudication," in which they receive a "disposition" and a sentence.
-However, juvenile proceedings differ from adult proceedings in a number of other ways as well.
+Instead, the term for criminal offenses that minors commit is "delinquent acts."
+Instead of a trial, in the juvenile justice system the juvenile has an adjudication, or adjudicatory hearing.
+The child appears before a juvenile court judge and receives disposition, or a sentence, if they are found "guilty" or "not innocent."
+However, juvenile proceedings differ from adult proceedings in several other ways.

-The second type of delinquent act is one that wouldn't normally be a crime had an adult performed it.
-These are typically known as "status" offenses since it's considered an offense because of the person's age.
-The most common examples of status offenses are staying out past curfew, alcohol possession or consumption, and truancy, which is the continued failure to attend school.
+The second type of delinquent act wouldn't usually be a crime had an adult performed it.
+These are known as "status" offenses since they're only considered offenses because of the person's age.
+The most common examples of status offenses are staying out past curfew and possessing or consuming alcohol.
+The category also includes frequent failure to attend school, otherwise known as truancy.

 Juvenile Delinquency: Early Detection and Intervention

-There are a growing number of non-profit programs designed to assist youth and help guide them to a better path.
-Organizations such as Big Brothers Big Sisters of America can provide mentoring and positive role models for at-risk youth.
-So, if your child is getting caught up in a series of juvenile delinquency acts, you may want to consider reaching out to one of these organizations to learn more.
+Nonprofit programs designed to assist youth and guide them to a better path are on the rise.
+Organizations such as Big Brothers Big Sisters of America can provide mentoring and good role models for at-risk youth.
+If your child is caught engaging in juvenile delinquency acts, consider contacting one of these groups to learn more.

-Remember, state laws regarding juvenile justice are constantly changing.
-It's important to research the laws in of your jurisdiction to understand the procedures and penalties involved.
-Additionally, you can check out the following links:
+Remember, state laws on juvenile law and criminal law are constantly changing.
+You should research the laws of your jurisdiction to understand the procedures and penalties.
+For more information, consult the following links:

-Have Questions About Juvenile Delinquents?
+Have Questions About Juvenile Offenders?
 Talk to an Attorney